tiation/ChaseWhiteRabbit/website/README.md

 ### Configuration Notes

-- The `vite.config.ts` is configured with `base: '/ChaseWhiteRabbit/'` for GitHub Pages deployment
+- The `vite.config.ts` is configured with `base: '/'` for GitHub Pages root deployment
-- The GitHub Actions workflow uses Node.js 18 and deploys the `dist` folder from the `website` directory
+- The GitHub Actions workflow uses Node.js 18 and deploys the `dist` folder
 - The workflow requires `pages: write` and `id-token: write` permissions

 ## Features